Notes On Super Riemann Surfaces And Their Moduli: Super Riemann Surfaces and Duality

 Given any odd vector field $\nu$ on $X$, we regard $\nu$ as generating a superdiffeomorphism of $X$.
 Starting at any point and acting with $\exp(\alpha\nu)=1+\alpha\nu$, where $\alpha$ is an odd parameter, we generate a $0|1$-dimensional submanifold of $X$ that passes through the given point.
 This much holds for any odd vector field, but in going farther there are two fundamentally different cases: $\nu$ may be integrable or non-integrable.
 Integrability means that (after possibly multiplying $\nu$ by a nonzero function, an operation that does not affect the curves it generates) $\nu^2=0$.
 If so, we can find local coordinates $z|\theta$ on $X$ with $\nu=\partial_\theta$.
 Then $\nu$ has a family of orbits of dimension $1|0$, parametrized by $z$, and $X$ is fibered over this orbit space.

 A super Riemann surface $X$ is at the opposite extreme.
-Locally, there is up to multiplication by a nonzero function (which does not affect the following) a natural odd vector field on $X$, namely
+Locally, the superconformal structure determines, up to multiplication by a nonzero function (which does not affect the following) a natural odd vector field on $X$, namely

 But $D_\theta$ is everywhere non-integrable, that is, $D_\theta^2$ is everywhere nonzero and linearly independent from $D_\theta$.
 Given any point $z|\theta=z_0|\theta_0$ in $X$, the curve generated by $D_\theta$ passing through this point is given in parametric form as